kumikohime/Project-RICE/README.md

 3. Press F5 to run the game from the editor.
 Or press play in the Scene Menu.
 ![running](./docs/images/running.png)

-*The default configuration uses the .gd scripts.
+*The default configuration uses .gd.
 If you prefer C#, update the scripts to use their C# counterparts.*
 # Using C#
 1. Right-click the nodes in the Scene-tree.
 ![selecting nodes](./docs/images/selectingNodes.png)